pvdz/preval/tests/cases/builtins_cases/jsf_partial.md

 - (todo) arr mutation may be able to inline this method: tmpMCF
-- (todo) free with zero args, we can eliminate this?
 - (todo) support array reads statement type ExpressionStatement
 - (todo) support array reads statement type VarStatement